HubSpot/cms-react-boilerplate/README.md

-# cms-react-boilerplate [beta]
+# cms-react-example [beta]

-Boilerplate [React](https://reactjs.org/) project for creating apps using modules on the HubSpot CMS
+An example project for creating HubSpot CMS modules with [React](https://reactjs.org).
+Note this project is still in beta and is primarily intended as a way you could get started with React in the HubSpot CMS.
+For more context see ["How to use JavaScript frameworks and libraries on HubSpot"](https://developers.hubspot.com/docs/cms/guides/js-frameworks).

 ## Getting Started